-Montgomery County's new Zoning Ordinance, enacted in October 2014, provides valuable tools for developing a mix of residential and non-residential uses within the Commercial Residential (CR) or Commercial Residential Town (CRT) zones, such as those of Downtown Bethesda.
+Montgomery County's Zoning Ordinance, enacted in October 2014, provides valuable tools for developing a mix of residential and non-residential uses within the Commercial Residential (CR) or Commercial Residential Town (CRT) zones, such as those of Downtown Bethesda.
 At the same time, these zones allow for public amenities and benefits, including affordable housing, energy conservation, public open space and high quality designs of streetscapes and buildings.
 The methods of achieving these benefits include:

 1. Bethesda Overlay Zone: This Plan recommends a new overlay zone to provide a planning and zoning strategy that implements the recommendations outlined in the Plan while providing a comprehensive zoning scheme that does not exceed the densities recommended in the land use vision.
-The Bethesda Overlay Zone is intended to establish a funding mechanism for parks and open space, expand the County's affordable housing inventory and ensure high quality design through the use of a Design Review Advisory Panel.
+The Bethesda Overlav Zone is intended to appropriately allocate density within Downtown Bethesda to protect existing residential neighborhoods, provide additional opportunities for parks and open space, expand the County's affordable housing inventory and ensure high quality design through the use of a Design Advisory Panel.
+Contributions to a park fund will help implement the Plan's recommendation for new parks.